-When you have been formally admitted to an Ontario university, you will receive a letter to that effect from the university.
-This is an important document that you will need for your study permit.
-Do not lose it!
+When you have been formally admitted to an Ontario university, you will receive a letter of admission from the host university.
+This is an important document that you will need for your Study Permit.
+Obtaining a study permit may take time, therefore apply as soon as you receive the admission letter.